 Also, on this month’s show:

 - The month of March sees the return of International Women’s Collaboration Brew Day – an event started up five years by British brewer, Sophie de Ronde (now of Burnt Mill Brewery) to unite and celebrate women in brewing.
-Resident beer sommelier, Jane Peyton and I joined hundreds of women around the world in brewing a very special collaboration beer.
-Hear more about what we brewed on the show and see a 40 second version of our brew day right here:
+Resident beer sommelier, Jane Peyton and Emma joined hundreds of women around the world in brewing a very special collaboration beer.
+Hear more about what they brewed on the show and see a 40 second version of their brew day right here:

 We taste three beers on air: